rfong/computery-resources/ERGONOMICS.md

 - do you feel the pain on extension, flexion, movement in general, while pressing keys, etc?
 - are there particular things about your current layout that give you pain? bad wrist angle, overreliance on pinky, etc?
 - do you have any specialized workflows that need consideration (such as CAD)?
-- how big are your hands?
+- how big are your hands? more importantly, what position do your hands prefer to rest in?
 - what's your budget?
 - how severe are your hand injuries / how fast do you need to acquire a different keyboard?